vikiival/docs-1/docs/deploy-squid/README.md

 ## 0. Prerequisites

 Make sure you have the `subsquid` packages updated, as in the [squid-template repo](https://github.com/subsquid/squid-template).
+Further, ensure that the squid structure follows [the convention for Docker runs](/run-squid/run-in-docker).
 All the scripts below are assumed to be run from the root folder of your squid.

 ## 1. Obtain an Aquarium deployment key